0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/DEVELOPMENT_NOTES.md

 ### 1. ZeroDev User Operation Flow
-**What happened**: Transactions were being submitted but not confirming **The issue**: I was using user operation hashes instead of actual transaction hashes **How I fixed it**: Proper handling with `kernelClient.waitForUserOperationReceipt()`
+**What happened**: Transactions were being submitted but not confirming

+**The issue**: I was using user operation hashes instead of actual transaction hashes

+**How I fixed it**: Proper handling with `kernelClient.waitForUserOperationReceipt()`

+### 2. ZeroDev Dashboard Reliability Issues
+**What happened**: Paymaster deployment kept failing through the v1 dashboard

+**The issue**: Dynamic still forces you to use ZeroDev v1 dashboard, which has been buggy

+**How I fixed it**: Had to reach out to ZeroDev support directly - they acknowledged the v1 dashboard was breaking.
+ZeroDev v2 is much more stable, but Dynamic hasn't migrated yet.

 ```typescript
 // Gotcha: Must use sendUserOperation for gasless, not sendTransaction